lukeapage/node-markdown-spellcheck/readme.md

 #### British English (`--en-gb`)

 Use the British English dictionary.
-We default default to British English but will change in the next major to American.
+We default to British English but will change in the next major to American.

 #### Australian English (`--en-au`)